SerenityOS/serenity/Documentation/BuildInstructions.md

 This will compile all of SerenityOS and install the built files into the `Build/x86_64/Root` directory inside your Git repository.
 It will also build a disk image and start SerenityOS using QEMU.

+If, during build, an error like `fusermount: failed to open /etc/mtab: No such file or directory` appears, you have installed `fuse2fs` but your system does not provide the mtab symlink for various reasons.
+Simply create this symlink with `ln -sv /proc/self/mounts /etc/mtab`.

 Note that the `anon` user is able to become `root` without a password by default, as a development convenience.
 To prevent this, remove `anon` from the `wheel` group and he will no longer be able to run `/bin/su`.